 1. Do laundry off grid

 Your washer and dryer are two of the most expensive appliances you own.
 Even if you own an energy star certified set, they’re still playing a role in super expensive power bills.
-A favorite extreme frugal living tip for those that practice extreme thrifty living is to do their laundry off-grid.
+A favorite extreme frugal living tip for those that practice extreme thrifty living (Six Dollar Family) is to do their laundry off-grid.
 Some take it to the real extreme and use their bathtub or 5-gallon buckets to wash.
 However, if I were to do this one, I would purchase a Wonder Wash and use that for washing and a portable clothing rack for drying.
 In fact, I have used both when Emma and I downsized a few years ago to live in a hotel full-time.
 The money you would save on power and water costs, greatly outweigh the costs you’ll spend on the equipment.

 2. Have a spending freeze